Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 ## Update code

-Most of the bulk operations are happening in the BulkExecutorService.
+Most of the bulk operations occur in `BulkExecutorService`.
 Each operation is in their own class file:

-- BulkUpdateOperation
+- `BulkUpdateOperation`

-- BulkDeleteItem
+- `BulkDeleteItem`

-- BulkUpdateItem
+- `BulkUpdateItem`

-- BulkExecutorService
+- `BulkExecutorService`

-We updated our models to inherit from a BaseModel class.
+We updated our models to inherit from a `BaseModel` class.

 We added a controller for calling the bulk operations, with the following endpoints:

-- /api/bulk POST -- bulk import
+- `/api/bulk POST`: Bulk import

-- /api/bulk PUT -- bulk update
+- `/api/bulk PUT`: Bulk update

-- /api/bulk DELETE --bulk delete
+- `/api/bulk DELETE`: Bulk delete

 We've included a section in the Postman collection for you to try each of these bulk operations against the sample code.

 ## Learn more